Janette M. Ayd, Psy.D. LP

 Working as a psychologist is a privilege.
 By invitation, I am allowed into the psychological, emotional and spiritual realms of my clients’ lives.
 It is a trust I take seriously and consider the relationship between a psychologist and client the most important factor of successful therapy.

 I began in this field working one-to-one with people experiencing depression, anxiety, severe and persistent mental illness, as well as those facing circumstances that life unexpectedly throws at us sometimes.
 Working on a secured mental health unit at a major Twin Cities hospital, first as an assistant, then a psychologist, and finally as a clinical director provided me with an abundance of intensive experiences that formed my view of what it means to be a psychologist and a human being.
 Being with a suicidal father who lost his job, accompanying a suffering person through a psychotic episode, and assisting a woman navigate through a postpartum depression could all happen before lunch time on a typical day.
-Coming into contact with patients dealing with a wide range of mental illnesses, presented me with an understanding of the fragility, as well as powerful strength of the human spirit.
+Coming into contact with patients dealing with a wide range of mental illnesses, presented me with an understanding of the fragility, as well as the powerful strength of the human spirit.
 I loved every minute of dealing with patients who were vulnerable, courageous, but most often intelligent sources of wisdom and humor.
 I received much more from each of these individuals than I could ever give, and the experience profoundly influenced my beliefs in what makes a good mental health professional.

 I chose private practice, and after working in a clinic for awhile, decided working out of an office in my home was the perfect environment for me and my clients.
 I am able to meet with people in a relaxed, comfortable setting.
 Put simply, I work with people experiencing difficulty and who want to stop suffering.
 Those who are most successful in their pursuit learn to live in the reality of the present and will do what they can to find peace-of-mind in their lives.
-I am 56-years-old and have grown to be very comfortable with myself as a person and professional.
+I am 60-years-old and have grown to be very comfortable with myself as a person and professional.
 I am always amazed at the new things I learn on a daily basis considering I have worked with thousands of individuals, couples and families through my private practice, as well as positions in hospitals, clinics, in-home community mental health, hospice, managed care, and schools.
-Through all those years of education, training and experience I’ve come to understand that knowing behavioral science is very important in treating disease and disorders, but love, compassion and forgiveness are what we need to treat each other as human beings.
+Through all those years of education, training and experience I’ve come to understand that knowing behavioral science is important in treating disease and disorders, but love, compassion and forgiveness are what we need to treat each other as human beings.

 If my training, experience and philosophy seem to match what you are looking for, I invite you to contact me.
-You can email or if you would prefer, I will speak with you over the phone for a few minutes and we can become acquainted.